tzlaine/type_erasure/README.md

 Visual Studio 2013, but it's now very easy to build Clang from source with Visual Studio.
 There's a small wrinkle, however.
-CMake doesn't like import libs with extensions other than `.lib`, and `libclang`'s is built as `libclang.exp`.
-There's probably some obscure CMake incantation that fixes this, but it's easier just to rename `libclang.exp` to `libclang.lib`.
+CMake doesn't like import libs with extensions other than `.lib`, and `libclang`'s is built as `libclang.imp`.
+There's probably some obscure CMake incantation that fixes this, but it's easier just to rename `libclang.imp` to `libclang.lib`.

 Here are the specific steps to build this repo with CMake.
 It is assumed that this repo has been cloned into a directory caled "type_erasure":